 - 1/2 cup Lauer Kraut (substitute bagged kraut, not canned)

 - 8 cups all-purpose flour, plus more for dusting

 - 3 eggs

 For the burger filling: Begin by browning the ground chuck in a large skillet over medium heat, crumbling the meat pretty finely as it browns.
 Once the chuck is browned, add the chopped onions and 1 teaspoon pepper.
 Cook the onion down a little, 3 to 5 minutes.
 Add the chopped cabbage, sour kraut, salt and the remaining1 teaspoon pepper.
 Let the mixture cook 10 to 15 minutes, depending on how done you like the cabbage.
 Strain and let cool.

 For the dough: Put the yeast and sugar in a 4 cup measuring cup and add warm water to the 1 cup mark.
-Stir together and let set to activate.
+Stir together and let set until the yeast rises to twice its original size.
 Put the powdered milk in another 4 cup measuring cup and add water to the 2 cup mark.
 Stir together.
 In large mixing bowl, add the flour, salt and shortening.
-Once the yeast has risen to twice its original size, cut the shortening into the flour by hand.
-Next, make a well in the flour and add the eggs.
-Then add the yeast mixture and the powdered milk mixture to the flour.
+Cut the shortening into the flour by hand.
+Next, make a well in the flour and add the eggs, yeast mixture and the powdered milk mixture to the flour.
 Work together until it all comes away from the bowl (you may need a touch more flour or water).
 Oil the dough slightly on each side, cover and then let rise 10 minutes.
 Pinch and let rise another 15 minutes.

 This recipe was provided by professional chefs and has been scaled down from a bulk recipe provided by a restaurant.
 The Food Network Kitchens chefs have not tested this recipe, in the proportions indicated, and therefore, we cannot make any representation as to the results.